liefery-it-legacy/it-career-ladder/engineering-roles/Principal_Developer.md

 **Expertise in our "core" languages and frameworks**
 * You have deep knowledge of one of our core languages (Ruby, JavaScript, Dart), reaching to its internal workings.
 You have a solid understanding of at least a second one (Ruby, Javascript, Dart, Elixir).
 * You have deep knowledge of the frameworks we use (Ruby on Rails, React, or Flutter), reaching to their internal workings.
+* You keep on top of the ongoing development of our core languages and frameworks and evaluate how we can best make use of their new features

 **Expertise in infrastructure and tooling**
 * You have a deep understanding of the core technologies (like the HTTP protocol, relational databases, …) and know them enough to mentor team members
 * You take responsibilities in the support channel and do deployments
 * You drive improvements to our tooling and infrastructure setup.
+* You keep on top of the ongoing development on our core technologies and evaluate how we can best make use of their new features

 **Ability to explore and master a new technical topic**
 * You are able to research a new library of substantial size / complexity and integrate it into our application.
 * You can debug a library that we use by analysing its code, open issues and submit PRs.
 * You can perform basic tasks in programming languages that you don't know when the situation requires that.
-* You can research a few alternative frameworks and present their in-depth comparison to the rest of the team
+* Your are able research and evaluate new technologies efficiently and present their in-depth comparison to the rest of the team.

 **Know what else is out there**
 * You are interested in how other companies are solving similar problems and comparing our solutions with theirs.